Legionella – Urine antigen

 Test Frequency and Turnaround Time (TAT)

-The Legionella Binax urine antigen test is set up daily, Monday to Friday.
+The Legionella Binax Urine Antigen Test is set up daily, Monday to Friday at PHO’s laboratory, Toronto and Kingston locations.

-Turnaround time is up to 2 days from receipt by PHO laboratory.
+Turnaround time is up to 2 days from receipt by PHO.

 Test Methods

-The Binax test is >70% sensitivity and >99% specific.
-It tests for Legionella pneumophila serogroup 1 only (Abbott package insert).
+The test method has >70% sensitivity and >99% specificity.
+It detects Legionella pneumophila Serogroup 1 only.

 Interpretation